-We are embracing the world's transition to net-zero emissions as an opportunity.
-We intend to create further value for our stockholders by reducing emissions at our operations and developing opportunities to support our customers' ESG commitments, including investment in advancing technology and the development of renewables.
+We are embracing the global transition to net-zero emissions as an opportunity to collaborate and innovate with our customers as one piece of a broader energy ecosystem, and we believe our steelmaking coal will be key to the development of clean energy and future infrastructure.
+We intend to create further value for our stockholders by reducing emissions at our operations and developing opportunities to support our customers' climate commitments, including investment in advancing technology and the development of renewables.
 Importantly, we believe the transition to a net-zero emissions economy must balance the need for a timely transition with the necessity for affordable, reliable energy and steel.

-In collaboration with our stakeholders, Peabody has a responsibility to reduce our GHG emissions to fulfill our company ambition of achieving net-zero emissions by 2050.
-We commit to establish and report out on specific, measurable short-term targets that will move us along the path to this ambition, while supporting the technology and innovation necessary for long-term success.
-Our first incremental target is to reduce our Scope 1 and Scope 2 GHG emissions by 15 percent by 2026 from our 2018 baseline.
+As one part of the energy and steelmaking value streams, Peabody has a responsibility to reduce our GHG emissions to align with the goals of our customers, and to fulfill our ambition of achieving net-zero emissions by 2050.
+We commit to establish and report out in our annual ESG Report on specific, measurable short-term targets that will move us along the path to this ambition, while supporting the technology and innovation necessary for long-term success.
+We have achieved our first incremental target, to reduce our Scope 1 and Scope 2 GHG emissions by 15 percent from our 2018 baseline, and intend to set further near-term, measurable emissions reductions targets that support our climate program and achieve our aspiration.